googleinterns/hotels-ranking-adversarial/README.md

 This repository demonstrates the generation of adversarial examples for textual features using the Fast Gradient Signed Method (FGSM), as described by [Explaining and Harnessing Adversarial Examples](https://arxiv.org/abs/1412.6572) by Goodfellow et al.

+The project was developed within Google's Hotels Ranking Team to study the effect of adverserial examples on textual features, which occur often within hotels ranking.
+However, due to security issues inherent to working from home, we did not have access to hotels ranking data.
+As a result this project was converted to be open-source and utilizes a model from Google's [TF-Ranking for sparse features tutorial](https://github.com/tensorflow/ranking/blob/master/tensorflow_ranking/examples/handling_sparse_features.ipynb) that provides a comparable framework for learning to rank with textual data.

 ## What is an Adversarial Example?
 An adversarial example is a specialized input meant to confuse a neural network.
 The most common example of adversarial examples is in the context of image classification.
 Small perturbations indistinguishable to the human eye are added to each pixel, causing the neural net to incorrectly classify the image.
 The example below, seen in the aforementioned paper, shows an image of a panda.
 Yet, after small perturbations are added the neural network incorrectly classifies the image as a gibbon.